rails-sqlserver/tiny_tds/README.md

 * TinyTds::Error - A wrapper for all FreeTDS exceptions.

-## New & Noteworthy

-* Works with FreeTDS 0.91
-* Tested on Windows using MiniPortile & RailsInstaller.
-* New :host/:port connection options.
-Removes need for freetds.conf file.

 ## Install

 Installing with rubygems should just work.
 TinyTDS is tested on ruby version 1.8.6, 1.8.7, 1.9.1, 1.9.2, 1.9.3 as well as REE & JRuby.